HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configuration_changes_using_overrides.md

     </server>
 ```

-With this configuration, an administrator can now create a virtual portal for two different companies - a toy company and a boat company.
-The baseDN values specify the users that belong to the respective organizational units - `ou=ToyCompany,dc=dx,dc=com` and `ou=BoatCompany,dc=dx,dc=com`.
-The matching realm values will now appear in the Virtual Portal administration portlet as choices on the creation screen.
-When the admin chooses `ldapToyRealm` for the new toy company virtual portal, only the users belonging to that organization will be allowed to login.
+This configuration enables creating virtual portals for separate organizations, such as a toy company and a boat company shown in the sample configuration.
+The `baseDN` values specify the users that belong to the respective organizational units: `ou=ToyCompany,dc=dx,dc=com` and `ou=BoatCompany,dc=dx,dc=com`.
+Matching realm values appear as options in the Virtual Portal administration portlet during creation.
+Selecting `ldapToyRealm` for the toy company virtual portal restricts log in access to users in that organization.

 ### Combining realms for virtual portals

-Using the `federatedRealms` extension, the administrator can combine multiple realms under a parent realm.
-If this parent realm is chosen when creating the new virtual portal, then all of the child realm entries are combined to determine the set of users that can then access that VP.
+You can combine multiple realms under a parent realm by using the `federatedRealms` extension.
+Selecting this parent realm during virtual portal creation combines all child realm entries to define user access.
 Selecting a parent realm grants access to users resolved from all listed child realms.
-Continuing with our above example:
+For example:

 ```xml
       ...